pivotal-cf/pcf-release-notes/p1-v1.6/runtime_ki_1_6.md

 #### New Issues

-* The PCF Elastic Runtime tile v.1.6.0 will show "1.6.0-build.315" in the tile version.
+* The [Pivotal Cloud Foundry&reg;](https://network.pivotal.io/products/pivotal-cf) (PCF) Elastic Runtime tile v.1.6.0 will show "1.6.0-build.315" in the tile version.
 This is fine.

 * Before upgrading to PCF Elastic Runtime v.1.6.0 from v.1.5.x, make sure you have followed [these instructions](http://docs.pivotal.io/pivotalcf/customizing/upgrading-pcf.html#pcf16upgrade).